christso/crypto-investing-guide/README.md

 ## Bitcoin does not scale and transaction fees will be too expensive

-## When all 21M bitcoins are mined, the network will collapse

 ## Bitcoin might have undiscovered vulnerabilities which can cause catastrophic failure

 Bitcoin is 40 years in the making, and has been running live since January 2009 with no downtime.